How Are REALTOR Fees and Closing Costs Calculated?

 A no-closing-cost mortgage means instead of paying the closing costs from your pocket, the charges are added onto your mortgage interest rate or loan balance.
 The advantage is that you avoid paying more upfront on your down payment and at loan closing.

 However, the monthly payment is higher and you might end up paying more than if you had paid upfront the closing costs.
-This may be worth it if you have used all the money you had for the down payment.
+This may be worth it if you have used all the money you had for the down payment of your home.

 How To Calculate Closing Costs